 - Once selected, the required Assembly is listed in the dialog.

 - If you wish to export the current view you can click "Export" to get a PDF version.

-- Alternatively, if you click the drop-down you also have the option of .csv, .xlsx and .xls.
+- Alternatively, if you click the drop-down you also have the option of selecting .csv, .xlsx, or .xls.